 Visiting the Tulum Ruins:

-The Tulum ruins are some of the most visited ruins in Mexico.
+The Tulum ruins are some of the most visited archaeological sites in Mexico.
 Since it is a relatively small site, it can get very crowded.
 Your best bet is to arrive as early as possible.
-Since the ruins are small, a couple of hours is sufficient to tour the site.
-Bring along a bathing suit for a refreshing swim at the Tulum beach after viiting the ruins.
+Since the site is small, a couple of hours is sufficient to tour it.
+Bring along a bathing suit for a refreshing swim at the Tulum beach after visiting the ruins, and of course, don't forget sunscreen and water to drink.